kphillips001/deployment/README.md

 - read the port from the environment: `const port = process.env.PORT'`
 - define a `start` script in `package.json` that uses `node` (instead of `nodemon`) to run the server.
+  - by default heroku will run your application with `npm start` -